cjmlgrto/mlgrto.com/_posts/2016/2016-08-05-startup-tips-from-unihack.md

 ![](/uploads/blog/2016/2016-08-05-startup-tips-from-unihack/imgs/pitch.jpg)

 Even though teams at UNIHACK spent 24 hours non-stop building their product, the quality of the work was measured by their ability to pitch to the judges.
-Some of the best programmers and software developers I knew didn't win— even if they knew how to write industry-standard code.
+Some of the best programmers and software developers I knew didn't win — even if they knew how to write industry-standard code.
 The winning teams won because they could persuade their product's potential.

-Indeed, it's crazy to think that one could work so hard on getting the product right— and have all that effort thrown away because a product is unsellable.
+Indeed, it's crazy to think that one could work so hard on getting the product right — and have all that effort thrown away because a product is unsellable.
 (Perhaps a parallel could be drawn to the whole [science communication conundrum](http://www.vox.com/2016/7/14/12016710/science-challeges-research-funding-peer-review-process)).
 But the most important thing to learn here is that _what_ you sell matters as much as [_how_ you sell it](https://twitter.com/ProductHuntKeys/status/759572796657766400).

 ---

 What I love about hackathons is the agile learning environment.
 It's a playground where you're allowed to make mistakes, learn hard, and learn fast.

 Even though my team and I each came home with an Xbox of our own, the most valuable thing we got out of it was the learning experience.
-As cheesy as it sounds— it is the lessons learned from hardships and challenges after all, that guide one's future decisions and motivations.
+As cheesy as it sounds — it is the lessons learned from hardships and challenges after all, that guide one's future decisions and motivations.